 Nutty Cluster

-We had come in the rain that winter evening, to Mass.
+had come in the rain that winter evening, to Mass.

-From the balcony I watched the priest moving with a swagger
+the balcony I watched the priest moving with a swagger

-a congregation held tight in their obligation and damp coats.
+vestments about the altar; a drone of lulling Latin sustaining a congregation held tight in their obligation and damp coats.

 Their expiration - waxen, mildew, incense - rising up to me,

-the smell measuring off a sad, dogged virtue still.
+smell measuring off a sad, dogged virtue still.

-light with righteousness, putting aside the week past,
+walk back was happy though; a family shrivenlight with righteousness, putting aside the week past,

 not yet obliged to face the one ahead; she said we could fill